If you want more financial discipline you are probably looking to curb impulsive spending, save money, or maybe just achieve financial stability.

 Hang your tracker on the fridge so you can see it every day to remind you of what you are working towards.
 Make it a little celebration each time you get to fill in more of your tracker.

 You can also go digital with your goal tracking.
-Apps like Empower offer a few different services for investing and checking up on your financial health.
-But, in this instance, I’m referring to the free tools they offer to keep track of your net worth.
+Apps like Empower (formerly Personal Capital) offer a few different services for investing and checking up on your financial health.
+But, in this instance, I’m referring to the free tools they offer to keep track of your net worth and portfolio.